rubycentral/board/README.md

 Hosting fees are paid by Ruby Central and CDN fees are generously donated by Fastly.

-Additionally, RubyTogether sponsors individuals to work on development and operations work RubyGems.org that augments volunteer efforts from the Ruby community.
+Additionally, RubyTogether sponsors individuals to work on development and operations work for RubyGems.org which augments volunteer efforts from the Ruby community.

 [Learn more about our sponsors and how they work together.](https://rubygems.org/pages/sponsors)